 Overall, these transactions relate to periodical payments for the supply of water, electricity, telephone, gas, insurance, rent or loan instalments.

 In SICOI, all authorisations granted are registered in a centralised database, which makes it possible to confirm underlying debit authorisations for each direct debit transaction initiated by the creditor.

 Processes euro-denominated dematerialised transfer orders payable by any participant in this subsystem.

 Processes transactions conducted through the Multibanco network: withdrawals, deposits, payment of services, payments to the State and the public sector, purchases and Via Verde toll payments.

-SICOI’s operating rules are described in the SICOI Regulation (Instruction of Banco de Portugal No 3/2009) and in each subsystem’s functioning manuals.
+SICOI’s operating rules are described in the SICOI Regulation (Instruction of Banco de Portugal No 3/2009 and Instruction of Banco de Portugal No 8/2018) and in each subsystem’s functioning manuals.

 The operating manuals of SICOI’s subsystems are provided exclusively to participants on the BPnet website.